 Drapes and Roller Shades

 If you have shallow windows or want a sleeker look, try pairing roller shades with curtains.
 To mix and match without making your windows too busy, choose a solid shade and printed drapes or vice versa.
 If you're feeling extra adventurous you can mix 2 prints, just be sure that one is large scale and the other is more delicate.

-Draperies and Sheer Shades
+Curtains and Sheer Shades

 Sheer shades can be tilted like blinds to adjust the light coming it, but they're made of fabric, so they also roll up for a completely clear view.
-Layer blackout draperies on top to darken the room when needed.
+Layer blackout curtains on top to darken the room when needed.

 Combining Soft and Hard Window Treatments